The Gruffalo River Ride Adventure: Ride experience

 From the entrance, riders then enter a station decorated with stage-flats and leaves suspended from the ceiling.

-The scenes throughout the ride depict the Gruffalo story, using screens, ambient lighting, projections and animations.
+The scenes throughout the ride depict the Gruffalo story, using screens, ambient lighting, projections, and animations.
 The ride ending retains the two smaller of the three sets of fountains from its predecessor Bubbleworks.

 An on-ride photo is taken as the boat drops down a ramp into the final scene.

 History

 The original Prof. Burp's BubbleWorks ride operated for fifteen years, before being redesigned for a sponsorship deal at the end of 2005, without the involvement of the ride's original designers.
 During this refurbishment, the ride's factory theme was changed to suit the new sponsor Imperial Leather, with most of the animations and effects removed.
-By 2014 the Imperial Leather sponsorship had expired and so the brand logos were removed, but the ride remained in a poor condition.
+By 2014, the Imperial Leather sponsorship had expired and so the brand logos were removed, but the ride remained in a poor condition.
 On 6 September 2016, the ride closed and the remaining props were auctioned off.

 On 1 January 2017, Chessington announced that The Gruffalo River Ride Adventure would replace Bubbleworks.
 The new ride was produced by Merlin Magic Making and officially opened on 18 March 2017, with the surrounding Transylvania area renamed 'Wild Woods'.

-The Gruffalo River Ride Adventure features far fewer animations, props and scenic detail than the original Prof. Burp's Bubble Works, instead employing TV screens and projected images on to whited-out sets, with the remaining spaces shrouded in darkness.
+The Gruffalo River Ride Adventure features far fewer animations, props and scenic detail than the original Prof. Burp's Bubble Works, instead employing TV screens and projected images onto whited-out sets, with the remaining spaces shrouded in darkness.
 Since the building was built to accommodate the original larger and more detailed scenes from Prof. Burp's Bubble Works, most of the Gruffalo sets were simply built in front of the old scenes.
-However, smell pods were added to give a better effect for the forest at one point which were received well.
+However, smell pods were added to give a better effect on the forest at one point which was received well.